Anuradha0/UFO/README.md

 With the help of Data Source.
 I have created a page that allows you to filter the data by: city, state, country, and shape.

 Drawback:
+1) User can enter any value into the search boxe
-1) Lattitude and Longitude are not included in the search filters.
+2) Lattitude and Longitude are not included in the search filters.
 Clients may want to return to the exact location were the UFO was sited.

 Recommendations:
-1) There are no UFO siting pictures included in the website.
-2) An API call for the latitude and longitude of the siting.
+1) Make sure that users only search for values that is in the table.
+2) In case, user wants to return to the exact location were the UFO was sited, Lattitude and Longitude can be added in the search filters.